ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Evaluation

 \subsection{Accuracy}

-We show the convergence traces (the residual over each iteration) of the evaluated matrices in \texttt{\textbf{double}} and in \texttt{\textbf{refloat}} for CG and BiCGSTAB solver in Figure \ref{figure:cgbicgcurve}.
+We show the convergence traces (the residual over each iteration) of GPU, Feinberg-fc, and \rfloat for CG and BiCGSTAB solvers in Figure~\ref{figure:cgbicgcurve}.
 The iteration number is normalized by the consumed time for the GPU baseline.
-The configurations of bit number for matrix block and vector segment in \texttt{\textbf{refloat}} are listed in Table \ref{tab:bitnum}.
-The absolute (non-normalized) iteration number to reaching convergence is listed in Table \ref{tab:converge}.
+Table \ref{tab:bitnum} lists the configurations of bit number for matrix block and vector segment in \texttt{\textbf{refloat}} for all matrices except {\tt 1288} and {\tt 1828}.
+For {\tt 1288} and {\tt 1828}, the only difference is the $f_v=16$.
+The absolute (non-normalized) iteration number to reach convergence is listed in Table \ref{tab:converge}.

 For CG solver, from Table \ref{tab:converge} we can see, \texttt{\textbf{refloat}} leads to more number of iterations to get converged when we do not consider the time consumption for each iteration.
-From Figure \ref{figure:cgbicgcurve} we can see, with the low bit representation, the residual curves are almost the same as the residual curves in default \texttt{\textbf{double}}.
-Most importantly, all the traces in \texttt{\textbf{refloat}} get converged faster than the traces in \texttt{\textbf{double}}.
+From Figure~\ref{figure:cgbicgcurve} we can see, with the low bit representation, the residual curves are almost the same trend as the residual curves of GPU and Feinberg-fc in default \texttt{\textbf{double}}.
+Most importantly, all the traces in \texttt{\textbf{refloat}} get converged faster than the traces of GPU and Feinberg-fc.
 For matrix {\tt 1288} and matrix {\tt 1848}, the bit number for fraction of vector segment is 16 because the default 8 leads to non-convergence.
 For BiCGSTAB solver, from Table \ref{tab:converge} we can see, while \texttt{\textbf{refloat}} leads to more number of iterations to reaching convergence for 5 matrices, the number of iterations to reaching convergence for 4 matrices are even fewer than those in \texttt{\textbf{double}}.
 We infer that is because lower bit representation helps to enlarge the changes in the correction term, thus leads to fewer iterations.
 We also notice there are spikes in the residual curves in \texttt{\textbf{refloat}} more frequently than spikes in \texttt{\textbf{double}}, but they finally reach convergence.